sras/yaar/README.md

 # Yaar

-*** This is an experimental type level framework for bulding type safe web applications.
-Do not use it in production. ***

-DISCLAIMER: This originally started as an exercise in type level programming, one where I tried to implement something like the type level api provided by the Haskell's 'Servant' framework.
-Implementing this was mostly a matter of throwing random stuff at the wall and seeing what sticks.

-Right now, it can do the following.

-1. Endpoint handlers can have arguments that can come from the url (as segments or via key=value query pairs) or the request body.
-2. Each endpoint can accept the input in multiple formats.
-3. Each endpoint can respond in multiple formats.
-4. Auto generate api documentation from endpoint types.
+### How to make a web application using Yaar?

 Please see the `test/Spec.hs` file in this repo to see a sample app.

-### How to make a web application using Yaar?

-Each endpoint/route in a Yaar application has its own type, that looks like the following.
+Each endpoint/route in a Yaar application has its own type.
+This type specifies the kinds of inputs the route can accept, the types and possible encodings for those inputs,  the output type and the possible encodings for the output.
+The type for a route can look something like this.

 ```
 "home" :> "profile" :> "bio" :> (GET '[HTML] Text)